Silenced by COVID, mariachi Mass returns to Tucson cathedral

 On Sept.
 18 Los Changuitos will feature at a special Mass honoring victims of the coronavirus pandemic, which has killed nearly 2,500 people in Tucson’s Pima County and silenced the mariachi services from spring 2020 until they resumed late last month.

-On a recent Sunday, the show kept going even after Mass was over, with musicians serenading worshipers on the palm-lined patio outside the cathedral.
+On a recent Sunday, the show kept going even after Mass was over, with musicians serenading worshippers on the palm-lined patio outside the cathedral.
 Wearing face masks against the resurgent virus, people held up smartphones to record the sights and sounds of a shared heritage they had sorely missed.

 “They bring unity to the church.
 It’s more spiritual,” said Diana Pacheco, who has attended mariachi Mass since childhood.
 “Without them, it was very empty-feeling for us here.”

-Victor Soltero, who has been worshiping at the cathedral for some 50 years, also rejoiced at their return.
+Victor Soltero, who has been worshipping at the cathedral for some 50 years, also rejoiced at their return.

 “It makes you happy,” Soltero said, “and what better way to come over and honor the good Lord than having some beautiful music that picks you up.”